SS Australasia

-The Australasia was a wooden-hulled American Great Lakes freighter that served on the Great Lakes of North America between her construction in 1884 to her burning and sinking in 1896.
+Australasia was a wooden-hulled American Great Lakes freighter that served on the Great Lakes of North America between her construction in 1884 to her burning and sinking in 1896.
 On October 18, 1896, while loaded with coal, the Australasia sank in Lake Michigan near the town of Sevastopol, Door County, Wisconsin, United States, after burning off Cana Island.
 On July 3, 2013, the wreck of the Australasia was added to the National Register of Historic Places.

 History

 The Australasia (Official number 106302) was built in 1884 in West Bay City, Michigan, by the shipyard owned by Captain James Davidson.
 She was built for the Davidson Steamship Company, which was also owned by Captain Davidson.
 At a length of 285 ft, the Australasia was one of the largest wooden ships ever built; her beam was 39 ft wide and her cargo hold was 21.2 ft deep.
 She was powered by a fore-and-aft compound engine which was fueled by two coal-burning Scotch marine boilers.
 She had a gross tonnage of 1829.32 tons and a net tonnage of 1539.20 tons.

 On September 17, 1884, the Australasia was launched as hull number #9.
 At the time of her launch, the Australasia was the largest wooden-hulled ship in the world.
 Because of her enormous size, the Australasia needed iron cross bracing, an iron keelson, iron plates, and several iron arches to increase her strength.

 She was used to haul bulk cargoes such as iron ore, coal, grain and sometimes salt.
 She could carry these cargoes so efficiently that she earned a fortune for her owners at a time when small, less versatile wooden vessels were quickly being replaced by larger, and stronger iron or steel vessels.
 Just like all ships owned by Captain Davidson, the Australasia used to tow a wooden schooner barge.